Terms and Conditions

 19.2 Intellectual Property Indemnity.

-A. Seller shall defend and indemnify Buyer against any claim by a non-affiliated third party Claims alleging that Equipment or Services furnished under this Agreement infringe a patent in effect in the U.S., an EU member state or the country of the site (provided there is a corresponding patent issued by the U.S. or an EU member state), or any copyright or trademark registered in the country of in which the premises where Equipment is used or Services are performed, not including Seller’s premises from which it performs Services provided that (1) in the case of Software licensed, it is the latest released version of the Software licensed; (2) Buyer promptly, and in any event, within ten (10) days of becoming aware of the Claims, notifies Seller in writing of such Claims; (3) Buyer makes no admission of liability and does not take any position adverse to Seller; (4) Buyer provides Seller with full disclosure and fully cooperates with Seller in assisting in the defense or settlement of such Claims and (5) Seller has the sole right to conduct the defense of such Claims or to settle such Claims.
+A. Seller shall defend and indemnify Buyer against any claim by a non-affiliated third party Claims alleging that Equipment or Services furnished under this Agreement infringe a patent in effect in the U.S., an EU member state or the country of the site (provided there is a corresponding patent issued by the U.S. or an EU member state), or any copyright or trademark registered in the country of in which the premises where Equipment is used or Services are performed, not including Seller’s premises from which it performs Services provided that (i) in the case of Software licensed, it is the latest released version of the Software licensed; (ii) Buyer promptly, and in any event, within ten (10) days of becoming aware of the Claims, notifies Seller in writing of such Claims; (iii) Buyer makes no admission of liability and does not take any position adverse to Seller; (iv) Buyer provides Seller with full disclosure and fully cooperates with Seller in assisting in the defense or settlement of such Claims and (v) Seller has the sole right to conduct the defense of such Claims or to settle such Claims.

-B. In addition, in the event any such Equipment sold, Software licensed or Services furnished hereunder are held in such suit to be infringing or misappropriating or their use by Buyer is enjoined or limited in any manner, or Seller believes that such holding or enjoining is likely, Seller shall at its sole option and expense: (1) procure for Buyer the right to continue use of such Equipment or Software licensed, or (2) replace or modify the same with an equivalent non-infringing product with functionality substantially similar to the product it is replacing, or (3) failing (1) or (2), take back infringing Equipment, Software licensed, or Services and refund the price received by Seller attributable to the infringing Equipment, Software licensed or Services.
+B. In addition, in the event any such Equipment sold, Software licensed or Services furnished hereunder are held in such suit to be infringing or misappropriating or their use by Buyer is enjoined or limited in any manner, or Seller believes that such holding or enjoining is likely, Seller shall at its sole option and expense: (i) procure for Buyer the right to continue use of such Equipment or Software licensed, or (ii) replace or modify the same with an equivalent non-infringing product with functionality substantially similar to the product it is replacing, or (iii) failing (i) or (ii), take back infringing Equipment, Software licensed, or Services and refund the price received by Seller attributable to the infringing Equipment, Software licensed or Services.
 Notwithstanding the foregoing, Seller shall not be liable for any Claims based upon (a) the combination or use of the Equipment or Software with any other equipment or software not supplied or authorized by Seller, or (b) Buyer’s possession or use of any altered version of the Equipment or Software unless such alteration has been performed or expressly authorized by Seller, or (c) failure of Buyer to implement any update provided by Seller that would have prevented the Claims, or (d) Equipment or Services made or performed to Buyer’s specifications.

 C. Section 19.2 states Seller’s exclusive liability for intellectual property infringement by Equipment, Software and Services.